 A doctor may prescribe oral steroids or anti-inflammatory medication to reduce inflammation in the shoulder joint.
 Or a direct injection of steroid medication into the joint will also reduce inflammation.
 If conservative treatment fails to bring about any significant improvement then surgery may be recommended.

 The exercises and other treatment methods are dependent on which phase of rehabilitation the patient is at.
 We recommend seeking professional advice before attempting any rehabilitation.

 Surgery is a last resort if normal treatment has failed.
 An arthroscopic capsular release is the technique most often used and is done via keyhole surgery.
 The technique involves dividing the thickened shoulder capsule to release it.
-It is important that surgery is followed by an aggressive rehabilitation program and the patient sticks to it.
+It is important that surgery is followed by an aggressive rehabilitation program and that the patient sticks to it.

-Most cases will resolve on their own or with physiotherapy over a 1-3 year period, however it is a slow recovery process.
-Some studies have reported positive results following arthroscopic surgery to release the tight capsule, however this is currently only offered to patients who have not improved with conservative treatment.
+Most cases will resolve on their own or with physiotherapy over a 1-3 year period, however, it is a slow recovery process.
+Some studies have reported positive results following arthroscopic surgery to release the tight capsule, however, this is currently only offered to patients who have not improved with conservative treatment.
 Many patients have reported persevering with mobility exercises as best they can but the condition just has to work its way through the three phases.